bbauska/Coursera-React/README.md

 -   [What is the 3-Tier
     Architecture?](http://www.tonymarston.net/php-mysql/3-tier-architecture.html)

-## Module 3: Setting up Your Development Environment: Git and Node: Objectives and Outcomes
+<h2>Module 3: Setting up Your Development Environment: Git and Node: Objectives and Outcomes</h2>

 At the end of this lesson, you should have set up Git and Node.js on your computer.
 You can skip this lesson if you have already completed